lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 ## Overview

 The music recommender utilizes **item-item collaborative filtering** within **collaborative based filtering**.
 In other words, the program analyzes the music that users like.
-It then calculates a similarity score (using the Jaccard Index) and populates it into a cooccurence matrix.
-The similarity in the cooccurence matrix then calculates a score.
+It then calculates a similarity score and populates it into a cooccurence matrix.
+The highest scores are obtained from the matrix, and the songs that they are associated with are the recommended songs.

 ## Introduction